bsenftner/miniCMS/README.md

 Account roles are getting more formalized.
 Where they currently track admin/staff and unverified (email) statuses, they will also hold project/group memberships.
 Those project/group memberships will also be honored by memos.

-This is a fork of my other ropo FastAPI_TDD_Docker, focusing on a more formal CMS experience (without going to far.)
+This is a fork of my other repo FastAPI_TDD_Docker, focusing on a more formal CMS experience (without going to far.)
 From that other repo are tests, yet to be updated to this change, and untested backups.
 Soon those will get attention.

 ![webpage screen shot](/src/app/static/MiniCMS-memo.jpg)